 Based on a demonstrated commitment to leadership development and service to campus and/or community.
 Recipient must have completed at least 30 credit hours at the time of application and their parent(s)/guardian(s) must be members of the UT Parents Association.

+Based on leadership, service, campus involvement, and demonstrated ability to get others more involved, engaged, and connected to the University.
+Recipient must be a rising sophomore or junior, and preference is given to SGA members who have demonstrated financial need.
 The stipends of these awards vary each year according to the availability of funds, but are generally a minimum of $1,000.